nwarias003/nwarias003.github.io/projects/314-final-project.md

 Click <a href="https://github.com/weekend-warrior-uhm">here</a> to view the Weekend Warrior project repository.

 ## Docummentation
-Click <a href="https://weekend-warrior-uhm.github.io/">here</a> to view Weekend Warrior deployed on Vercel.
+Click <a href="https://weekend-warrior-uhm.github.io/">here</a> to view the Weekend Warrior documentation page.

 ## Web Application
 Click <a href="https://weekend-warrior-code-sigma.vercel.app">here</a> to view Weekend Warrior deployed on Vercel.